theserbfromedm/theserbfromedm/README.md

-- 👋 Hi, I’m @theserbfromedm, a beginner programmer looking to develop relationships and increase my skill in programming.
+- 👋 Hi, I’m @theserbfromedm, a beginner programmer looking to develop relationships and increase my skills in programming.
 - 👀 I’m interested in robotics and app development.
-- 🌱 I’m currently learning Python, C++, Matlab, Swift, Kotlin and heavily interested in Carbon.
+- 🌱 I’m comfortable programming in Python, C/C++, Matlab, Java, VBA, and Arduino; looking to expand my skills in different languages as well
 - 💞️ I’m looking to collaborate on integrating Google Maps into mobile programs and creating directional maps with detours based on specific criteria.
+- 🏫 My Mechanical Engineering Capstone Project is designing, building, and coding a Pipe Inspection Robot ("PIGs") using a Raspberry Pi and 3D printing designs within a small team.
 - 📫 You can reach me through messages here or through my school email.

 <!---